-- 11. U. T. Permian Basin: Establishment of the (a) College of Arts and Sciences Advisory Council, (b) School of Business Advisory Council, and (c) School of Education Advisory Council.--The Academic Affairs Committee recommended and the Board established the following advisory councils at The University of Texas of the Permian Basin, pursuant to the Regents' Rules and Regulations, Part One, Chapter VII, Section 3, regarding the Advisory Councils of a Component Institution: - a.
-College of Arts and Sciences Advisory Council - b.
-School of Business Advisory Council - c.
-School of Education Advisory Council.
+11. U. T. Permian Basin: Recommendation to Establish the (a) College of Arts and Sciences Advisory Council, (b) School of Business Advisory Council, and (c) School of Education Advisory Council.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Sorber that approval be given to establish the (a) College of Arts and Sciences Advisory Council, (b) School of Business Advisory Council, and (c) School of Education Advisory Council at U. T. Permian Basin, pursuant to the Regents' Rules and Regulations, Part One, Chapter VII, Section 3, regarding the Advisory Councils of a Component Institution.